 The project aims to bring attention to the ties, both sentimental and vital, that we have to the land we call home.

 Follow the project on Instagram for the most recent updates!

 RECENT NEWS AND UPDATES

-A short film documenting Wawrzyniak's journey to collect soil for the Ziemia orb on behalf of Polish immigrants living in Greenpoint, was featured this year at the Greenpoint Film Festival!
+In May 2018, a short film documenting Wawrzyniak's journey to collect soil for the Ziemia orb on behalf of Polish immigrants living in Greenpoint, was featured at the Greenpoint Film Festival.

 ABOUT THE ARTIST: MARTYNKA WAWRZYNIAK